-After the hour long-lunch, the Collaboratory moved on with the Gallery, so to make sure that everyone got the chance to visit each other's stands and close this activity.
-Then came the invitation to gather in the bigger group again, sitting on chairs (or the floor) in a bigger oval circle centered around a bulletin board, with paper and pens lying in the floor right in the middle of the circle.
-This marked the process moving deeper into the phase of the "Open Space".
-A new set of instructions were carried out by the summer school participants, now inviting the participants to share topics they'd like to further investigate through the collective dialogue.
-A few people threw themselves in the middle rather quickly, indicating a clear engagement and proclaiming their topics with writing them onto papers and hung them up on the bulletin board.
-Before moving on from this, a new short break was given.
+After the hour long-lunch break, the Col-

+laboratory continued with the Gallery, to make sure that everyone got the chance to visit each other's stands before closing this session.
+Then came the invitation to gather in the bigger group again, sitting on chairs (or the floor) in a bigger oval circle centered around a bulletin board, with paper and pens lying on the floor right in the middle of the circle.
+This marked the transition, moving into the phase of

+Participants listening to the ideas and thoughts on a poster during the Art Gallery.